vuetifyjs/nuxt-module/docs/guide/features/globals/global-components.md

 ### Aliasing global component

-Example registering a Vuetify global component with a different name (aliases):
+Here is an example of registering a Vuetify global component with a different name (alias):
 ::: code-group

 ```ts [nuxt.config.ts]